articles

 Author

 My father-in-law tells me about one of his former co-workers: “He’s from the northern part of North Korea.
-At first he didn’t understand anything we said.
-He would always stare at us without saying anything.
-At that time, we didn’t know he didn’t speak Chinese, so we thought it weird that he always just stared at us.
+At first, he didn’t understand anything we said.
+He would always stare at us without saying a word.
+At that time, we didn’t know he didn’t speak Chinese, so we thought it was strange that he just stared at us.
 Today, his Chinese is as good as ours.
-He speaks in the local dialect and you wouldn’t know that he’s not from here.
+He speaks in the local dialect, and you wouldn’t know he’s not from here.
 He brought his whole family to Northeast China.”

-He tells me: “He’s over 50 years old now, it must have been about 30 years ago.”
+He replies, “He’s over 50 years old now.
+It must have been about 30 years ago.”

 “Does he have Chinese citizenship?”

-He does.
+“Yes, he does.
 He’s Han Chinese.
 He and his family had to suffer discrimination in North Korea.
-For example, he wasn’t allowed to get a driver’s license and drive a car, just because he was Han Chinese.”
+For example, he wasn’t allowed to get a driver’s license or drive a car, just because he was Han Chinese.”

 “Was he born in North Korea?”